PowerGridModel/power-grid-model-io/docs/converters/vision_converter.md

 Note that in symmetrical calculations, Vision does not include clock angles of transformers in the result of voltage angles. power-grid-model, however, does consider them.
 Therefore when doing a direct comparison of angle results, this needs to be taken into consideration.

-## modeling differences or unsupported attributes
+## Modeling differences or unsupported attributes

 Some components are yet to be modeled for conversions because they might not have a straightforward mapping in power-grid-model.
 Those are listed here.